I.D. (magazine)

 I.D.
 (The International Design Magazine) was a magazine covering the art, business, and culture of design.
 It was published eight times a year by F+W Media.

 History

 I.D. was founded in 1954 as Industrial Design.
 The name was later abbreviated to an initialism; in the 1980s, the initials came to stand for International Design to reflect the magazine's broadened scope.

 Since 1954, the magazine published the Annual Design Review, a juried design competition curated by I.D. staff and industry practitioners.

-I.D. won five National Magazine Awards: three for General Excellence (1995, 1997, 1999), one for Design (1997), and one for Special Interests (2000).
+I.D. won five National Magazine Awards: three for General Excellence (1995, 1997, 1999), one for Design (1997), and one for Special Interest (2000).

 The last issue of I.D. was published in January/February 2010.

 In June 2011, I.D. magazine was re-launched online in partnership with Behance.
 The new I.D. magazine featured user-submitted designs that were curated to offer examples of innovative work happening today.

 By March 2016, the magazine's website had been shut down.